vwood/vwood.github.com/_posts/2012-5-2-dot-emacs.md

 ================
 <p class="meta">2 May 2012</p>

 [Emacs](http://www.gnu.org/software/emacs/) is a very configurable editor.
 I once wanted to change a really annoying behaviour of Eclipse, and I was told that in order to do so I would have to write a plugin.
-In order to do this I would have to learn the Eclipse APIs, create a plugin project (not a java project) and then figure out what part of Eclipse I needed to change.
+In order to do this you need to learn the Eclipse APIs, create a plugin project (apparently not a Java project) and then figure out what part of Eclipse to change.
+I do Java in Emacs now (along with everything else).

 In Emacs all I need to do is write some lisp.
 As little as a single function, or adding a single hook.
 All the documentation, all of the source is available *in* the editor.
 Emacs lacks the huge learning wall before you can configure it.